Site-specific autoimmune diseases

 Tissue resident memory T cells in arthritis

 We previously showed that resident memory T cells accumulate in the synovium after inflammation, facilitating joint-specific memory in arthritis and mediating arthritis flares.
 We are investigating what drives synovial resident memory T cell development, how these cells interact with stromal cells in an inflamed environment, and what factors help maintain resident memory T cells in joint tissues.
+As resident memory T cells contribute to the chronicity of arthritis, we are developing novel approaches to target these memory T cells in the synovium.

-Longitudinal profiling of autoimmune uveitis
+Mediators of chronic autoimmune uveitis